Explicit Universal Bounds for Cumulants via Moments: Universal Bounds for Joint Cumulants

 where $\tilde{X}$ represents either the raw or centered variable, and $\mathcal{S} \subseteq \PP(N)$ is the subset of valid partitions.
 Applying \Cref{lem:multi-collapse} allows the product of moments to be factored out uniformly:

-The summation term corresponds exactly to the univariate coefficients $\Craw{N}$, $\Ccen{N}$, or $\Csym{N}$ derived in \Cref{sec:coefficient_analysis}, depending on whether $\mathcal{S}$ is the set of all partitions, partitions without singletons (due to centering), or partitions with even blocks (due to symmetry). \end{proof}
+The summation term corresponds exactly to the univariate coefficients $\Craw{N}$, $\Ccen{N}$, or $\Csym{N}$ derived in \Cref{sec:coefficient_analysis}, depending on whether $\mathcal{S}$ is the set of all partitions, partitions without singletons (due to centering), or partitions with even blocks (due to symmetry).
+In the symmetric case, note that for any block $B$ the monomial $\prod_{k\in B} X_{\sigma(k)}$ has total degree $|B|$; hence if $|B|$ is odd and $\bm X\overset d= -\bm X$, its expectation vanishes. \end{proof}